ras52017/Anaconda_Titans/README.md

 3) How well can future diabetes cases be predicted by the top indicators by training a model?

+## Conclusion
+- 3 features looked at include:
+    - Cholesterol levels
+    - High blood pressure
+    - History of stroke
+    - Race/gender differs on diabetes occurrences, demographics play a significant role
+- Logistic Regression model has a 73% accuracy at predicting diabetes
+- Diabetes is a disease that can occur due to a variety of genetic, environmental, and lifestyle factors, limiting the level accuracy a model can reach

+## Future Recommendations
+- Potential improvement upon the logistic regression model could be to review original dataset and seek out additional features known to be risk factors/comorbidities of diabetes
+- Expand the analysis to look at more diseases captured within the larger CDC dataset
+- Expand the analysis to look at the larger CDC dataset for disease-prevention indicators, leading to predicting behaviours diabetic patients can utilize to prevent/reverse diabetes (under doctor supervision)

 ## ETL
 ### Sample ETL output dataset